 But the registry has been another aspect of the amendment both opponents and supporters of medical marijuana dislike.
 Robert Lewis, a Stake President of the Mormon Church and a member of C.A.L.M. says since they can possess two ounces at a time, once a patient is registered and gets a card, “He can be completely stoned for up to a year.”

-Some say the registry, though it will be confidential, could compromise privacy because it authorizes state access to medical records, which is an especially sensitive issue for AIDS patients.
+Some say the registry, though it will be confidential, could compromise privacy because it authorizes state access to medical records, an especially sensitive issue for AIDS patients.
 Others, including Abetya, fear it could put patients at risk to be prosecuted under federal law.
 But “in other states the registry hasn’t been used to go out and persecute people who are on it,” counters Roche.

 Perhaps the biggest fault many find with the amendment, is that it doesn’t provide for any legal means of distributing the marijuana — patients who don’t grow it, will still have to buy it from illegal sources.

 Roche says the reason they did not deal with distribution on the initiative was that it would violate what’s called the single-subject rule for new legislation.
-And as long as marijuana continues to be a schedule I drug, the most serious in legal terms, addressing distribution is virtually impossible.
+And as long as marijuana continues to be a Schedule I drug, the most serious in legal terms, addressing distribution is virtually impossible.

 Whatever the state laws may be, growing, possessing and distributing marijuana will still be illegal according to federal laws.